 Also Read: 25 Best State Parks in the United States

-The Jewel Cave is the third longest cave in the world and there are more than 180 miles of passages that can be explored.
-There are multiple tours available at Jewel Cave including the Scenic Tour, Discovery Talk, Historic Lantern Tour, and the Wild Cave Tour.
-Visitors are also encouraged to take a hiking tour during the warmer months to learn about the pine forest that surrounds the cave.
+The Jewel Cave is the third longest cave in the world, and more than 180 miles of passages can be explored.
+Multiple tours are available at Jewel Cave, including the Scenic Tour, Discovery Talk, Historic Lantern Tour, and the Wild Cave Tour.
+Visitors are also encouraged to take a hiking tour during the warmer months to learn about the pine forest surrounding the cave.

 Address: Black Hills National Forest, U.S. 16, Custer, SD 57730

-Sylvan Lake is known as the Crown Jewel of Custer State Park and this lake was created when Thoedore Reder constructed a dam over Sunday Gulch back in 1881.
-Most people will want to go swimming and enjoy a picnic lunch while at the lake, however, others will want to take advantage of the fantastic rock climbing and hiking opportunities.
+Sylvan Lake is known as the Crown Jewel of Custer State Park, and this lake was created when Theodore Reder constructed a dam over Sunday Gulch back in 1881.
+Most people will want to go swimming and enjoy a picnic lunch at the lake.
+However, others will want to enjoy the fantastic rock climbing and hiking opportunities.
 Sylvan Lake is the best starting point for hikes to the Black Elk Peak and The Needles.

 Address: Sylvan Lake, Custer State park, SD

 The Needles Highway Scenic Drive was planned and created by former South Dakota Governor Peter Norbeck, who personally marked the entire road as he rode on horseback and walked the route.
-The construction of this scenic drive was completed in 1922 and now millions of people can drive along the fourteen-mile road to see views of the mountains, forests, and low lying meadows.
+This scenic drive was constructed in 1922, and now millions of people can drive along the fourteen-mile road to see views of the mountains, forests, and low-lying meadows.
 This scenic drive is only open from the spring until the fall, so visitors will want to plan accordingly if they want to venture there to catch a glimpse of the Needle’s Eye, which is a rock formation that was created by wind, rain, and the freezing and thawing of the rain and snow.

 Address: Needles Highway, Custer State Park, SD